 - Hydration Station: Bring your water!

 There are a couple of considerations when it comes to water and trail running.
 Often, off-road running puts athletes into the unique position of conquering a distance goal.
 Unlike the road or treadmill, which go on forever, the trail is a finite path that you’ll feel challenged to complete.
 On top of that, there's a pretty low chance that you’ll find a drinking fountain deep in the woods.
 Combined, these factors can mean limited access to H2O, and we all know how risky that can be.

 To ensure that you always stay properly hydrated on the trail, even when you’re far off the grid, bring enough water for the distance.
 If you’re going on a relatively short trail run, a water bottle with a hand strap could be plenty.
 Longer runs or hotter weather may require a hydration backpack.

 Be sure to add on-the-go lighting to your arsenal of women’s and men’s trail running gear.
 While it may seem superfluous if you strictly run during the day, an LED safety light will help keep you visible and light the pathway in low-lit conditions.
 If you find yourself traversing through dark caves and caverns, under sunless canopies of trees or in the midst of a dark rainstorm, you’ll be glad you have a running light to guide the way.

 Be Prepared for Anything

-Whether you’re looking for men’s or women’s running gear for the trail, you need to focus on one priority above all else: preparation.
+Whether you’re looking for men’s or women’s running gear for the trail or hiking, you need to focus on one priority above all else: preparation.
 Trail running is, at its core, a sport of endurance in the wilderness, so you need to consider all the risks and situations that could come with that.
 If you’re properly prepared, you can count on a challenging, enjoyable, and safe experience.